Martinian and Processus: Veneration

 Martinian and Processus were publicly venerated in Rome from the fourth or perhaps the third century.
 In the fourth century, a church was built over their tomb.
-At this church, Saint Gregory the Great preached a homily on their feast day "in which he referred to the presence of their bodies, to the cures of the sick, to the harassment of perjurers, and the cure of demoniacs there."
+At this church, Gregory the Great preached a homily on their feast day "in which he referred to the presence of their bodies, to the cures of the sick, to the harassment of perjurers, and the cure of demoniacs there."
 This church no longer exists.
-Bede mentions Martinian and Processus, and their feast is thus known to have been celebrated in early medieval England.

 Pope Paschal I (817–824) translated the bones of the two martyrs to a chapel in the old Basilica of St. Peter.
 They still rest under the altar dedicated to them in the right (south) transept of the present St. Peter's Basilica.
 In 1605, their relics were placed in a porphyry urn under the altar at St. Peter's, which is flanked by two antique yellow columns.
 The hemisphere has three roundels with scenes from the life of Paul the Apostle.

 The 1969 revision of the General Roman Calendar added a feast of the First Martyrs of the Church of Rome on June 30, immediately after that of Saints Peter and Paul.
 It also removed the individual feast of these and other early martyrs from the general calendar of the Roman Rite.
 Nonetheless, Martinian and Processus remain in the Roman Martyrology, the official list of saints recognized by the Catholic Church.
 Thus, they may still be celebrated with their own Mass on their traditional feast day, 2 July, according to the rules in the present Roman Missal, unless in some locality an obligatory celebration is assigned to that day.
 Pre-1969 calendars grant these saints only a Commemoration within the Mass of the Visitation of Our Lady.